SYK-08/nuttx/README.md

 NuttX also supports kconfiglib(https://github.com/ulfalizer/Kconfiglib) by default, which is a Kconfig tool implemented in Python 2/3.
-Compared with kconfig-frontends, kconfiglib provides NuttX with the possibility of multi-platform support(configure NuttX in Winodws native/Visual Studio), and also kconfiglib has a stronger Kconfig syntax check, this will help developers to avoid some Kconfig syntax errors.
+Compared with kconfig-frontends, kconfiglib provides NuttX with the possibility of multi-platform support(configure NuttX in Windows native/Visual Studio), and also kconfiglib has a stronger Kconfig syntax check, which will help developers to avoid some Kconfig syntax errors.
-Install kconfiglib via following command:
+Install kconfiglib via the following command:

     pip install kconfiglib

-If you are a working on Windows, which also need the support of windows-curses:
+If you are working on Windows, which also needs the support of windows-curses:

     pip install windows-curses

 **NOTE**:  It should be noted that kconfiglib does not support **modules** attributes.
 (<https://github.com/ulfalizer/Kconfiglib/blob/master/kconfiglib.py#L3239-L3254>,
-the community seems to have stopped updating), if the features depends on `CONFIG_BUILD_LOADABLE`, kconfiglib may not be a good choice.
+the community seems to have stopped updating), If the features depend on `CONFIG_BUILD_LOADABLE`, kconfiglib may not be a good choice.

 How do we tell a new configuration from an old one?
 See "Incompatibilities